-Before you start, you can watch videos on how to embroider patches or how to embroider a shirt pocket with designs if you are still confused.
+Before you start, you can watch videos on how to embroider patches or embroider a shirt pocket with designs if you are still confused.

-Follow the traditional hand embroidery techniques and stitches or use the best embroidery machine for home business and get work done quicker.
+Follow the traditional hand embroidery techniques or use the home embroidery machine and get work done quicker.